rerun-io/rerun/design/spatial_transforms.md

 # Spatial transforms

-Spatial transforms are transforms that apply the spatial 2D & 3D space views.
+Spatial transforms are transforms that apply the spatial 2D & 3D views.
 This includes affine 2D/3D transforms as well as camera projections.

 Any transform component that is logged a path `parent/entity` it describes the